Sam | Edited by Johanna

 Who can get universal credit?

-You can use this handy postcode checker to determine when universal credit will come to your area.
+You can use this handy postcode checker to see when it’s expected to reach your area.
 You can also check the Government’s own guidance here (and here for Northern Ireland) to see what areas are soon to get it, but be aware that things do change so the tool will be the most up-to-date source of information.

-As it currently stands, everyone making a new claim for benefits will be able to claim universal credit at some point before September 2018.
-The Government’s current plan is that existing benefits claimants will not be moved onto universal credit until at least 2019, unless there's a change in circumstances.
+The Government’s current plan is that existing benefits claimants won't be moved onto universal credit until at least 2019, unless there's a change in circumstances.

 In addition, it's also a means-tested benefit.
 This means that the amount of income and savings you have will affect your eligibility and how much you might be entitled to.
 Eg, you’ll get less universal credit if you have savings over £6,000 or earn enough money to cover your basic living costs.